 After Bray feuded with Cena, he clashed with Chris Jericho and Dean Ambrose.
 At this time, Wyatt set his family free and went off on his own.
 Bray was still vicious without his family by his side, as he racked up multiple wins against Ambrose in a street fight, an ambulance match, and an extremely brutal TLC encounter (definitely not tender loving care).

 In early 2015, Bray set his sights on “The Deadman.”
-At WrestleMania 31, he fought The Undertaker, but came up empty-handed in their exchange.
+At WrestleMania 31, he fought The Undertaker but came up empty-handed in their exchange.
 The defeated Wyatt then set his sights on dispatching Ryback.
 Roman Reigns was next on Wyatt’s path of mayhem.
 Roman and Bray would feud for much of the year, culminating inside a Hell in a Cell.

 During this time, the Wyatt Family was back and even stronger than ever.
 Bray’s new henchmen Braun Strowman crushed every foe in sight, and Wyatt’s popularity seemed to increase every night.
 But an injury halted Bray’s momentum, putting him on the shelf for several months.

-In June, Wyatt returned to wreck havoc on The New Day.
+In June, Wyatt returned to wreak havoc on The New Day.
 In July, Bray was drafted to the SmackDown brand, where he feuded and formed an alliance with “The Viper” Randy Orton.
 Wyatt would defeat Orton at WWE No Mercy 2016.
 A few weeks later, The Viper would join forces with Bray and became the newest member of The Wyatt Family.

 Wyatt had his first official taste of WWE gold alongside Randy, when they won the WWE SmackDown Tag Team Championships at WWE TLC: Tables, Ladders & Chairs 2016.
-Orton would go onto win the 2017 Royal Rumble, while Bray would win the WWE World Championship inside the Elimination Chamber two weeks later.
+Orton would go on to win the 2017 Royal Rumble, while Bray would win the WWE World Championship inside the Elimination Chamber two weeks later.
 Initially, Orton refused to fight his leader Bray at WrestleMania.
 But now, the fight is on between “The Viper” and “The Eater of Worlds.”

 At WrestleMania 33, he lost the WWE World Championship to Orton.
 But I’m sure their feud is far from over.